|LONGLEAF PINE SAVANNA

 The Cary Tree Archive is an ecosystem restoration.
-The project will transform seven and a half acres from a derived field of aggressive grass and weeds to a forest populated with native Old Growth species.
+The project will transform eight acres from a derived field of aggressive grass and weeds to a forest populated with native Old Growth species.
 All planting and maintenance is done by volunteers.
 It is the most ambitious land-restoration project in the Piedmont.

 The Archive is located across SW Cary Parkway from the Taylor Family YMCA.
 The property is owned by the Parkway Community Association, Inc., a homeowners association.
 The HoA board and president supervise all elements of the project.
 Development of the land is prohibited in perpetuity by deed restriction and zoning regulation. [access to the archive]